myaaaaaaaaa/go-boba/README.md

 ## Updating

-To update all Go dependencies, run this script:
+To update all Go dependencies, run this custom script:

 ```bash
 ./goupdate.sh